LabO8/nestjs-s3/site/docs/objects.md

     /**
      * <p>If <code>x-amz-server-side-encryption</code> is present and has the value of
      *          <code>aws:kms</code>, this header specifies the ID of the Amazon Web Services Key Management Service
-     *          (Amazon Web Services KMS) symmetrical customer managed key that was used for the
+     *          (Amazon Web Services KMS) symmetrical customer-managed key that was used for the
      *          object.
 If you specify <code>x-amz-server-side-encryption:aws:kms</code>, but do not
      *          provide<code> x-amz-server-side-encryption-aws-kms-key-id</code>, Amazon S3 uses the Amazon Web Services
      *          managed key to protect the data.
 If the KMS key does not exist in the same account